-One focus of Cynthia’s efforts around downtown and civic buildings has been with the US General Services Administration Public Buildings Program.
-The multi-million dollar program provides technical assistance for the redesign of federal plazas and public spaces nationwide.
-Currently Cynthia is spearheading PPS’s alliance with UN-HABITAT to create 300 great public spaces in cities across the developing world in fulfillment of a UN Habitat General Resolution that seeks to incorporate public space planning and programming as part of slum upgrading, gender mainstreaming, and urban regeneration projects.
-She has lead placemaking training initiatives for the City Council of Nairobi, City of Johannesburg/Johannesburg Development Authority.
+Cynthia is an expert in using placemaking to create safer cities and upgrade informal settlements in the developing world.
+She is currently spearheading PPS’s alliance with UN-HABITAT and the Ax:son Johnson Foundation to create 300 great public spaces in cities across the developing world in fulfillment of a UN Habitat General Resolution that seeks to incorporate public space planning and programming as part of slum upgrading, gender mainstreaming, and urban regeneration projects.
+She has lead placemaking training initiatives for the City Council of Nairobi and the City of Johannesburg.
 The City Council of Nairobi has committed to creating 60 great public spaces in that city by 2017.

 Cynthia is also a leader on using investments in walking and transit to leverage livability goals.
-She authored one of the first books on transportation and livable communities, has run more than 30 comprehensive transit and corridor planning projects and is recently completed a research project for the US Federal Transit Administration that is seeking to develop evaluation and engagement tools to assist low-income communities in becoming involved in the transportation planning process.
+She authored one of the first books on transportation and livable communities, has run more than 30 comprehensive transit and corridor planning projects, and recently completed a research project for the US Federal Transit Administration aimed at developing evaluation and engagement tools to assist low-income communities in becoming involved in the transportation planning process.
 Under contract to NYS DOT, she managed a three year TOD education and planning initiative for 8 communities along the Tappan Zee Bridge Corridor.
-Currently, Cynthia is working with five Boston area Great Neighborhood grantees and the Massachusetts Smart Growth Alliance to develop lighter quicker cheaper smart growth projects around new MBTA T stations.
+Currently she is working to help revitalize two of New Jersey’s most distressed cities using safer places and creative placemaking techniques.

-Cynthia has delivered keynote addresses at many US and Canadian Library Association events, and the Alberta Museum and Americans for the Arts annual conferences.
-She is an adjunct faculty member of Clark University in Worcester, MA and guest lectures at universities across North America and South Korea.
+Cynthia has delivered keynote addresses at many US and Canadian Library Association events and the Alberta Museum and Americans for the Arts annual conferences.
+She is an adjunct faculty member of Clark University in Worcester, MA and guest lectures at universities across North America, in Moscow, Russia, and South Korea.

 Clark University, Bachelor of Arts: Art History and Comparative Politics, 1981.